bengtssonpalme/MPBIO-BBT045-2025/unix-philosophy.md

 ~~~

 Since programs are specialized and connectible you may construct these chains
 as you wish.
+One can quickly prototype workflows this way, which may be the
+final solution or simply a quick way to process information that will later become
+its own program if that is more convenient.

 There are of course graphical tools on any platform that allow you to do this
 (whether they exist on some random server you find yourself working on is a
 different issue).
 Even the built-in tools or file operations on Windows or
 macOS can be used for some of these tasks.
 But since you are running such
 commands by clicking around, only one operation is performed at a time.

-For instance, the graphical alternative would be something like:

-1. enter text in search box of your folder window: get results in same window
-2. right click files > call extractor program: opens new window waiting for
-   your commands or dumps results somewhere and you need find them
-3. etc..

-Not to mention that you're constantly flipping between various programs and
-folders.

-This may be perfectly fine for small batches of work, but once you
+Consider the situations where this needs to be done for thousands of files.
-run into repetitive procedures, the computer should do the work, not you.
+Oonce you run into repetitive procedures, the computer should do the work, not you.

 Furthermore, graphical tools tend be tailored to exactly one purpose and
 difficult or impossible to change.
-The best case then is to have software that
-constructs pipelines, like KNIME.
-The drawback with that though is that the
-structure of the pipeline is not immediately accessible for inspection /
-modification from outside KNIME.
 And the software and its formats *will*
 change over time.
-So there is the risk you get locked in a given program
+So there is the risk you get locked in a given program version
 whereas the command line works "outside" of any one program.

-Obviously, for visualizing contents, graphical tools are usually better (if
+Obviously, for visualization graphical tools are usually better (it's in the name).
-available).

 ## Principle 3